BYUCS452F2020/coup/db-schema.md

 The Player table represents a user in a specific game.
 This table stores information specific to a game instance about a player, such as how many coins they have.

 The Game table represents a single game (1 round only).
-It tracks game specific data (like the number of turns played).
+It tracks game specific data (like who's turn it is).

 The Deck table represents the materials shared by all players in a game (i.e. undrawn cards and unclaimed coins).